 Logos applies to logic, or reasoned argument.
 Once you have gained trust you can build on that by working with your audience to help them understand your message.
 Simply spouting facts and sales messages is not appealing to their intellect.
 Explaining, in the audiences terms, the benefits of your proposition will build buy-in to your message.
 It shows you respect their intelligence and taking the trouble to build reason into your presentation will not only help explain the subject, it will gain you audience points as well.

 Finally Pathos is an appeal to emotions (as in empathy).
 One of the simplest ways of building emotion into a presentation is to use a story.
 Someone once told me that 63% of audiences remember stories and 5% remember statistics.
-That is because stories evoke emotional responses and stimulate a reaction or response.
-I recently had to present an introduction to a company, and one of their more exciting products is a mobile application for care providers. rather than describe the application, I told a story about old Bert who had to go into hospital for a while.
+That is because stories evoke emotional responses and stimulate a reaction.
+I recently had to present an introduction to a company, and one of their more exciting products is a mobile application for care providers.
+Rather than describe the application, I told a story about old Bert who had to go into hospital for a while.
 He was able to go home sooner because he had daily home visits from carers who would come in to help him dress, wash and remain in his own home.
 The mobile systems cut the paperwork so carers can look after more people like Bert.
 I am sure audiences remember what that company did for Bert more than the technical specifications I could have shared!

-So, when planning your presentation, how are you going to going to establish trust and credibility?
+So when planning your presentation, how are you going to going to establish trust and credibility?
 Don’t assume you have it.
 Does your presentation tell, or explain?
 And finally, is it dry and factual, or can you include some stories or other ways of appealing to the audience’s emotions?
 When you present, your slides will show, but you will tell.
 Aristotle’s students were so good at telling they didn’t need to show.
 You could be that good too.